 Arthroscopic Shoulder Surgery

-Shoulder arthroscopy is a minimally invasive orthopedic surgery technique that can be used for a variety of conditions that affect the shoulder joint, such as a shoulder impingement or rotator cuff tear from an excessive range of motion.
+Shoulder arthroscopy is a minimally invasive arthroscopic surgical procedure that can be used for a variety of conditions that affect the shoulder socket, such as a shoulder impingement or rotator cuff tear from an excessive range of motion.
 This procedure involves inserting miniature surgical instruments and a tiny camera, called an arthroscope, into the patient’s shoulder joint through a few small incisions.
-The camera transmits high-resolution images onto a screen.
-Our surgeon, Dr. Steven S. Godlberg, can assess the image and repair the visible shoulder damage with specialized instruments.
-It is a minimally invasive technique that has become the gold standard in surgical procedures to repair the shoulder.
+The camera transmits high-resolution images onto a screen, allowing the surgical team to carefully evaluate the structures inside the joint.
+Our surgeon, Dr. Steven S. Goldberg, can assess the image and repair the visible shoulder damage with specialized instruments, including smoothing or repairing articular cartilage when necessary.
+Patients are placed under general anesthesia to ensure comfort, and the minimally invasive technique has become the gold standard in arthroscopic procedures to repair the shoulder.
+By restoring healthy function to the joint, shoulder arthroscopy can improve mobility and help relieve pain, leading to improved quality of life.

 Arthroscopic techniques avoid cutting muscles, tendons, blood vessels, and inflamed tissue to gain visual access to the affected area.
 The benefits of arthroscopy versus traditional rotator cuff repair include less pain, minimal tissue damage and scarring, and a quicker recovery for patients.
 Shoulder repair can be performed as an outpatient procedure in our accredited office surgical suite for rotator cuff injuries, problems in the shoulder blade, and convenient treatments for shoulder pain in Naples, Florida.